kenneth-fung/music-academy-orbital/README.md

 - ~~Add search button to search bar on user profile page~~

 - File Uploads
-  - grey out the “save changes” and “back” buttons
+  - ~~grey out the “save changes” and “back” buttons, as well as disable all links~~
   - ~~check why adobe acrobat documents can’t be uploaded (type: ‘application/pdf’)~~
   - for the final showcase, disable file purge due to form errors (ignore orphaned files)